SimonDarksideJ/SimonDarksideJ.github.io/_posts/2015-03-17-xna-is-no-more-as-the-phoenix-rises-from-the-ashes.markdown

 * * *

 # Interstellar

-I leave this post with a parting thought.
+I leave this post with a partying thought.
 You should have noticed that with the 3.3 release, the MonoGame Team officially released a Universal App template.
 This allows you to write one project targeting BOTH Windows Phone 8.1 and Windows 8.1.
 This was a tremendous achievement for the team to pull this one out of the bag.

 You may have also have heard about another company and it is Universal project announcements, so think on that.
 I personally cannot confirm / deny or vouch for any plans for MonoGame’s future Universal support, however Tom Spilman of SickHead Games, one of the core coordinators of the MonoGame Project, did have this to say recently:

 > [ ![ /></a></p>
-> <p><a href=](https://fbcdn-profile-a.akamaihd.net/hprofile-ak-xap1/v/t1.0-1/c5.0.32.32/p32x32/1959504_10203321198939544_1902899744_n.jpg?oh=717ebd812c287e2fdacc4b7b0b1990a6&oe=558330FC& __gda__ =1434347011_d91a1253df4536190bf0ce736f2f19fe)Tom Spilman](https://www.facebook.com/TomSpilman?fref=ufi) I am one of the maintainers of MonoGame.
+> <p><a href=](assets/img/posts/image-not-found.png)Tom Spilman](https://www.facebook.com/TomSpilman?fref=ufi) I am one of the maintainers of MonoGame.
 It does include a universal app template for Win8/Wp8, but we fully expect to support Win10 universal apps as soon as the SDK is available.
 >
 > [<abbr>18 hrs</abbr>](https://www.facebook.com/groups/XboxOneIndieDevs/permalink/679735775465038/?comment_id=679823175456298&offset=0&total_comments=4) · [Unlike](https://www.facebook.com/groups/XboxOneIndieDevs/?pnref=lhc#) · [6](https://www.facebook.com/browse/likes?id=679823175456298)